ManticoreGamesInc/platform-documentation/src/references/scenes.md

 ![!Publish Button](../img/Scenes/publish_button.png){: .center loading="lazy" }

-The **Game Publishing Settings** window has a **Scenes** drop down where creators can select which scenes should be included when publishing.
+The **Game Publishing Settings** window has a **Scenes** dropdown where creators can select which scenes should be included when publishing.

 !!! info "When publishing any scenes that isn't the main scene, **Core** will only publish the assets used for that scene."